GameFeeder/GameFeeder/CONTRIBUTING.md

 ## Debugging and configurations

-To test out the bot in development, use the `yarn dev` command.
+To test out the bot in development, use the `npm run dev` command.
 The bot will try to make sure that the `config/` and `data/` files are up-to-date and launch all enabled bots and the updater.
 The bot will restart on any `config/` or code changes.

 Several `config/` changes are recommended for testing and debugging: